Pipeline

 Lead Candidate RNS60: Saline super-saturated with oxygen through our proprietary process to restore cellular vitality

 RNS60 is an investigational therapeutic designed to provide safe and effective treatments for neurological conditions by targeting the root cause of cellular decline: mitochondrial dysfunction.
-By activating the Type 1A PI3K-Akt pathway, RNS60 uniquely triggers intracellular signaling that promotes:
+RNS60 uniquely triggers intracellular signaling that promotes:

 RNS60 has the potential to address multiple neurological conditions and diseases of aging